-Based on the work performed, we have no material matters to be reported to those charged with governance.
+Based on the work performed, we have not identified any matters to report to those charged with governance.

 How we tailored the audit scope

 We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the consolidated financial statements as a whole, taking into account the structure of the group, the accounting processes and controls, and the industry in which the group operates.